MileHacker Logo

 • Allocate sufficient time for water-based activities like snorkeling and lagoon tours.

-• Consider a guided hike for panoramic views of the island'the island's interior.
+• Consider a guided hike for panoramic views of the island's interior.

 • Pre-book popular excursions, especially during high season, to secure your spot.

-• Search for distinctive culinary activities such as motu picnics or cooking demonstrations.
+• Search for distinctive culinary experiences like motu picnics or cooking demonstrations.

 Embrace Local Culture

-• Reside at a guesthouse for a few nights to experience authentic local life.
+• Stay at a guesthouse for a few nights to experience authentic local life.

 • Learn a few basic Tahitian phrases to connect with residents.